BingshuCV/WMD/README.md

 Wearing Mask Classification Dataset can be downloaded by： https://pan.baidu.com/s/1tLtt6CkHDj5ACI7g7EVi8Q  extract code: jb7y .
 It includes 19590 mask samples and 18555 background samples.

+ --------Face dataset-----
+ It includes 4054 images with a total number of 16216 faces.
+Traiing set: 2407 images with 9368 faces
+Validation set:  500 images  with  1798 faces
+Testing set:   1147 images with  5032 faces
+They can be downloaded by https://pan.baidu.com/s/1jtKyGP4KMzKKIvrRg-PJQg extract code: 86av .

 ---------------
 Running environments: